Gamou09/mag_risk_engine_python/README.md

 **PS:** This repository consolidates my learnings and serves as a sandbox for experimenting with new ideas.
 Feel free to leave suggestions, feedback, or other contributions 🙂

-## Features
+## Features to implement
-- Modular risk metric framework (VaR, PFE, CaR)
+- Modular framework for quantitative risk metrics (VaR, PFE, CaR)
-- Monte Carlo and historical simulation
+- Monte Carlo and historical simulation engines
-- Portfolio-level aggregation
+- Portfolio-level risk aggregation
-- Energy and derivatives-friendly abstractions
+- Abstractions supporting equities, fixed income, energy, and derivatives
-- Expansion to other asset classes
+- Extensible design for additional asset classes
-- Designed for production and research parity
+- Suitable for both research and production environments

 ## Suggested Repository Structure